Marijuana Cultivation

 As the amount of marijuana increases, so do the potential penalties.
 You could lose your job and struggle to get a new one with a conviction on your record.
 If you hold a professional license, you can expect it to be canceled if you're convicted.
 The result of your case depends on the specific circumstances involved.
 Previous arrests and/or convictions, as well as the amount of drugs you had, can affect your sentence greatly.

 It is critical that you have a strong legal defense in you are facing criminal charges for growing marijuana.
-DeMent Askew & Johnson has the depth of understanding and experience you'll need to get the best possible results.
+DeMent Askew Johnson & Marshall has the depth of understanding and experience you'll need to get the best possible results.
 Don't delay to contact us!
 No good will come from your being questioned or interrogated about marijuana cultivation without defense counsel present.

 Contact Us

-CRIMINAL DEFENSE SUCCESS
+CRIMINAL DEFENSE SUCCESSES

 September 13, 2022